top of page

 Who is responsible for a funeral?

-Typically, a funeral is arranged by the Executor named in the will, family members, or friends in conjunction with a funeral director.
+A funeral is usually arranged by the executor named in the will, close family members, or trusted friends, often in partnership with a funeral director.

-Funeral directors are experienced professionals who offer support and guidance to families from the moment of passing until long after the funeral services are finished.
+Funeral directors are experienced professionals who provide guidance and support from the moment of passing through to the funeral service — and continue to care for families long after the service has ended.

 What is an Executor?

-An Executor is an individual named in a will or appointed by a court to handle the financial affairs of a deceased person.
+An executor is the person named in a will — or appointed by the court — to manage the financial and legal affairs of someone who has passed away.

-The Executor is responsible for managing the deceased's property, paying any debts and taxes, and ensuring that assets are transferred to their rightful owners.
-If probate court proceedings are necessary, the Executor must handle them or hire a lawyer to do so.
+The executor’s duties include managing the deceased’s property, paying debts and taxes, and ensuring assets are distributed to the rightful beneficiaries.
+If probate is required, the executor must oversee the process or engage a lawyer to assist.

-If a will cannot be found, the role of the Executor typically falls on the next-of-kin, who should seek professional assistance before attempting to settle the matter.
+If no will can be located, the responsibility usually falls to the next of kin, who should seek professional advice before attempting to settle the estate.

 FinacingA